LeHan-ZJU/GC-UDAP/README.md

 ## 📖 Description
 We propose an unsupervised domain adaptation model, named GC-UDAP, for animal pose estimation, leveraging skeleton graph constraints.
 This model addresses the challenges of performance degradation due to varying animal data scenes and the limited availability of labeled data.

-1. A contrastive learning framework based on Transformer was constructed for pre-training, and the Source (providing Keypoints label) and Target (without annotations) data features were learned.

-2. The initial pseudo-labels were filtered from the Target data based on graph contrastive learning.

-3. Domain Adaptation training is performed on the pre-trained pose estimation module according to the pseudo-labels, and the pseudo-labels are iteratively optimized during the training process.
-Besides, we design a Object-Specific Feature Align (OSFA) module to learn the related part, which is the object area, between the source and target domain.

-4. A self-supervised training part based on graph contraintion is proposed to fully utilize the target domain data without pseudo-labels.

 ## 🗓️ TODO
 - [ Done] Contrastive learning based pre-training part